 It’s a dramatic retelling of a true crime story that occurred in Savannah in the 1980s, and it paints a fascinating portrayal of Savannah, its history, and its residents.
 If you weren’t already planning a trip, reading this book will make you want to book a plane ticket and go as soon as you can!

-OTHER PLACES TO SEE IN SAVANNAH
+OTHER PLACES TO SEE

 I’ve covered most of the top activities, places to eat, and places to shop, but I wanted to include a few other famous sights and landmarks that are worth stopping by at during your trip:

 - Cathedral of St. John the Baptist: a Beautiful church that’s supposedly haunted.

 - Chippewa Square: Home to the famous bench where Forrest Gump sat!